TRACFIN: what it is and how to file a déclaration de soupçon

 6. Timing — without delay

-Article L.561-15 sets the standard at “sans délai” — without delay.
-There is no fixed deadline, but the firm must demonstrate that the internal review and submission happened on a timeline proportionate to the seriousness of the suspicion.
-In practice:
+The standard is “sans délai” — without delay.
+There is no fixed number of days; the firm must show that internal review and submission ran on a timeline proportionate to the seriousness of the suspicion.
+In practice: genuine red-flag SARs go within hours; investigation-derived SARs within days of the investigation closing; persistently late filings invite a TRACFIN data-quality review and ACPR follow-up.

 7. Tipping-off and confidentiality

-Article L.574-1 makes it a criminal offence to inform the customer (or the customer’s adviser) that a SAR has been filed or is being considered.
-The sanction is up to five years’ imprisonment and a fine.
-The prohibition extends to the firm’s communications, the analyst’s notes accessible to the customer, and any disclosure that could reveal the existence of a SAR.
+It is a criminal offence to reveal to the customer (or the customer’s adviser) that a SAR has been filed or is being considered — the CMF prohibition carries imprisonment and a fine.
+The prohibition covers the firm’s communications, analyst notes accessible to the customer, and any disclosure that could reveal the SAR’s existence.

 8. SARs versus systematic reporting

-French law also imposes systematic reporting of certain operations regardless of suspicion — the communications systématiques d’informations under Article L.561-15-1.
-These cover specific transaction categories defined in regulation (cash transactions above thresholds, transfers to/from high-risk jurisdictions).
-They are filed on the same ERMES infrastructure as SARs but as a different submission type.
-The Spanish equivalent is the DMO; the conceptual structure is identical.
+French law also imposes systematic reporting of certain operations regardless of suspicion — the communications systématiques d’informations (COSI) under Article L.561-15-1, covering transaction categories defined in regulation.
+They ride the same ERMES infrastructure as a different submission type.
+The Spanish equivalent is the DMO.

 9. ACPR’s role